Spain Gives Catalonia A Deadline: Retract Independence Claim Or Else

 Otherwise, Prime Minister Mariano Rajoy says, Spain will suspend Catalonia's current autonomy, institute direct rule and possibly even jail the Catalan president.

-The ultimatum comes with a deadline: Catalonia has five days for the first demand, and another three days for the second, Reuters reports.
+The ultimatum comes with a deadline: Catalonia has five days for the first demand, and three additional days for the second, Reuters reports.

 The semi-autonomous region of Catalonia, which has its own language and culture, held a referendum on independence on Oct.
 1. The Spanish government regarded the vote as illegal and attempted to prevent it with a violent police crackdown.

-Leaders of Catalonia say the referendum results were 90 percent in favor of secession, but with a turnout of about half of registered voters — and massive street protests in favor of unity came a week after the vote.
+Leaders of Catalonia say the referendum results were 90 percent in favor of secession, but with a turnout of about half of registered voters.
+Massive street protests in favor of unity came a week after the vote.
 Nevertheless, on Tuesday, Catalan President Carles Puigdemont gave a carefully worded speech in which he said that he had the "mandate" to declare independence but that he wanted to delay any repercussions to allow time for talks with Madrid.

 It was a very intentional middle ground — not quite a declaration of independence, but something very close.